microsoft/project-rome/Android/reference documentation/IAppServiceConnectionListener.md

 `void onSuccess()`

 ### onError
-Called when the Connected Devices platform failed to establish a connection to a remote app service.
+Called when the Remote Systems platform failed to establish a connection to a remote app service.

 `void onError(AppServiceConnectionStatus status)`